pgray64/unsigned-fm/README.md

 ## Description

 UnsignedFM, formerly hosted at unsigned.fm, is crowdsourced playlist creation website - users submit songs and vote on them.
 The most popular (with time decay) auto-update Spotify playlists.
-It turned out to be a really dumb idea, as everyone just drops there songs, and never actually listens to the playlists.
+It turned out to be a really dumb idea, as everyone just drops their songs, and never actually listens to the playlists.

 ## Installation